 It’s a beautiful theory and one that resonates with me in my experience.

-In the book Hardy provides examples of where compounding takes effect.
-He references two friends who eat the same each day but one friend decides to cut 125 calories from his daily intake.
+Hardy provides examples of the Compound Effect throughout the book.
+One of which includes two friends who eat the same each day but one friend decides to cut 125 calories from his daily intake.

 No big deal in the scheme of things.
 Cutting 125 calories is not a drastic behaviour change.
-After 31 months, however, the friend who continued to eat the surplus 125 calories became fat and the one who reduced his intake became thin.
+After 31 months, however, the friend who continued to eat the surplus 125 calories became overweight and the one who reduced his intake became lean.

-The Compound Effect is not immediately noticeable but over time creates an exponential change curve.
+The Compound Effect is not immediately noticeable but over time it creates an exponential change curve.

-It can be applied to all areas of life as well as calorie intake and of course compounding can work the opposite way too.
-Taking the example above if our friend ate 125 calories more instead of less he’d be clinically obese within the 31 months.
+The Compound Effect can be applied to all areas of life and of course it can work negatively too.
+Taking the example above.
+If our friend ate 125 calories more instead of less he’d be clinically obese within the 31 months.

 Choices + Behaviour + Habits + Time = Compound Effect.

 Cut your calorie intake by 125 kcals per day.
-Got to bed 30 mins earlier.
+Go to bed 30 mins earlier.
 Eat an apple instead of a chocolate bar.
 Aim to lift 2% heavier weights each week at the gym.
 Walk to work instead of driving or using public transport.
+Do intermittent fasting by skipping breakfast.
+Small changes on your health will generate good long term health results.

-Go to that networking event when you don’t feel like it.
+Go networking even when you don’t feel like it.
 Offer some advice to a peer, colleague, acquaintance or even someone you don’t know.
 Aim to go the extra mile by 5% in every piece of work and interaction.
 Write one blog post every week.
+Interview a different person every two weeks in a podcast.
+These small things all add up.

 Save each week in a high-interest account.
 Buy the store’s own brand instead of the more expensive one.
-Do intermittent fasting every day and you’ll save the cost of 365 breakfasts each year.
+Dollar cost average a little bit into bitcoin every week.

 Yeah, it’s a cheesy one and I write this as a reminder to myself more than anything.
 Be nice to people even when you don’t feel like it.
 How we react to other people can compound elsewhere.
 If someone is nice to you you’re more likely to be nice to someone else and the chain continues.
 Sometimes we have more of an impact than we think.

-You’ll fall off the waggon occasionally and no doubt some areas of life will be more out of kilter than others (a balanced life is very hard in the modern world!) but when you’re in it for the long-term consistency is what counts.
+You’ll fall off the waggon occasionally and no doubt some areas of life will be more out of kilter than others (a balanced life is hard in the modern world) but when you’re in it for the long-term it’s consistency that counts.